Reardon7/Wikimedia-Counterpoint-Sidebar/README.md

 https://www.mediawiki.org/wiki/Manual:Text_table
 The text table holds the wikitext of individual page revisions.
 If using Postgres or Oracle, this table is named pagecontent.

-MY SUGGESTION
+# MY SUGGESTION REGARDING THE DATA BASE SCHEMA

-We try to follow the general schema outlined above for page table and text table.
+I think it may be best if we try to follow the general schema outlined above for page table and text table, applying the same elements to a Sidebar table.

 1. We create a new table, SideBar Table, with all the elements of page table.
 2. The wikitext for each SideBar entry is actually stored in the text table, just as is done with page table.
-3. When a comment is created and associated with a specific paragraph in the wikitext of the individual page, the hook |sidebar:xxxxxxxx| is inserted in the text, where xxxxxx points to the sidebar revision ID tag used to retrieve the sidebar text for rendering on the displayed page.
+3. When a comment is created and associated with a specific paragraph in the wikitext of the individual page, a hook like |sidebar:xxxxxxxx| is inserted in the text, where xxxxxx points to the sidebar revision ID tag used to retrieve the sidebar text for rendering on the displayed page.
+(The xxxxxx may be replaced with a user provided text which is actually linked to the equivalent of the sidebar-rev_text_id).

 By keeping as close as possible to the structure used for pages in Wikimedia, we can hopefully minimize future coding efforts required to keep sidebar text entry and rendering up to par with page entry and rendering.